Discover with us the Carnival in Venice 2025: the events, the traditions and the secrets of Italy’s most famous carnival.

 In particular, you can take advantage of the Venice Pass, which gives you access to the main transportation services in the metropolitan city of Venice with a single pass including admissions to the main tourist attractions and a large number of restaurants and wine bars at a competitive price, saving you a great deal on the public prices of the same services.

-Book now the Venice Pass
+Book now the Venice Pass❯

-Preparing yourself properly and finding the right way about how to go to the Venice Carnival will make you experience the best of the excitement that this wonderful event offers to thousands of visitors every year.
+Preparing yourself properly and finding the right way about how to go, by plane, train or bus to reach the city for the carnival will make you experience the best of the excitement that this wonderful event offers to thousands of visitors every year.
+During your vacation move around the city center on foot as much as possible, alternating between using gondolas ferries, water buses, and water cabs.